PEOPLE & SOCIETY: INTERVIEW

 Did you explicitly want to dive into notions of collective consciousness?

 I do love the idea that there's this big sort of cosmic soup underneath us that we can tap into, and that we're sort of all connected in one big messy blob.
 If you speak to nuns and people like that, then they really believe that prayer helps the world and has an actual, real life effect in terms of making the world a better place, and sometimes I’m sure we all wonder if our intention in thinking about something actually affects it.
-The film definitely explores that, and it leaves the question open as to whether Alice’s character is affecting the person who damaged or abused her in the past, or whether its’ the abuser himself who is dreaming, and it’s all in his mind.
-I like that idea of exacting revenge through dreams—it just felt really interesting to explore whether or not dreams have an actual effect in reality.

 Well, it was amazing.
-I was one of eight artists dropped in the middle of the Columbian jungle to live with the Kogi Indians on a trip organized by visionary curator Mia Pfeifer.
+I was one of eight artists dropped in the middle of the Columbian jungle to live with the Kogi Indians on a trip organised by visionary curator Mia Pfeifer.
 They conceive of Earth as an organic, holistic organ, a female body with nerves, and skin, a stomach and veins – and themselves, for a lack of a better analogy, as its acupuncturists or keepers of balance.
 They have held this responsibility for thousands of years and the entire structure of their society is based on it.
 But since the 70s, they have found the imbalance created by man too great to be able to regulate themselves.
 The whole culture believes in the curative power of ‘la palabra’ – the power of the word – very like psychoanalysis.
 They believe in a common unconscious, similar to what Jung plotted in his Viennese apartment at the beginning of the last century.

 Do you think we are increasingly out-of-touch with our ‘natural’ humanity?